espocrm/documentation/docs/administration/formula.md

 `ext\email\send(EMAIL_ID)`

 Sends an email.
 EMAIL_ID is an ID of an email record.
-Returns TRUE if sent, false if not sent.
-(Available since version 5.9.0)
+Returns TRUE if sent, false if not sent. (as of v5.9.0)

 If *from* address is not set in the email, then the system email address will be used.
 If there's match between *from* address and the address of some group email account, then SMTP setting of the group email account will be used.